EvotecIT/PSWriteExcel/README.md

 - Long way - `New-ExcelDocument`, `Add-ExcelWorkSheet`, `Add-ExcelWorksheetData` and finally `Save-ExcelDocument`
 - Short way - `$Object | ConvertTo-Excel -Path 'Export.xlsx' -WorkSheetName 'MyName'`

-That's about it.
-There are no bells and whistles here.
+There are couple of more commands in play that may come useful.
+Feel free to explore.

 ## Example usage of Add-ExcelWorksheetData in action